 I hold a Ph.D. degree in Signal Processing from Tampere University of Technology, Finland and currently work at Netflix as a Senior Research Scientist in Video Algorithms.
+I am also a co-chair of the AOMedia Codec Working Group.
 My expertise includes signal processing, video compression, video processing, High Dynamic Range (HDR) and 3D video.
 One of my recent interests is machine learning.

 November 8, 2019